8 Tips to Better Manage Employee Time Off During the Holiday Season

 Alternatively, you may consider shutting down during the holiday season and allowing all of your employees to enjoy a few extra days off with their friends and family.

 Depending on your organization’s financial situation, you may or may not be able to pay your employees during the days you shut down.
-Coordinate between HR and your leadership team whether you can shut down for the holidays and if you can pay your employees during a shutdown.
+Coordinate with HR and your leadership team about whether you can shut down for the holidays and if you can pay your employees during a shutdown.

 8. Offer Rewards for Working